AliKayahan/ux-map/README.md

 # UX Map Orchestrator

-Standalone project to exhaustively map Procright user journeys and feature-level interactions across multiple subagent rounds.
+Standalone project to exhaustively map your web apps user journeys and feature-level interactions across multiple subagent rounds.

 ## What It Solves